 You want to make sure that the text you include in the presentation is readable so that your audience can consume your message and interpret it well enough to avoid being distracted from the message.
 If the text isn’t readable then the audience begins to focus on attempting to read it rather than listening to what it is you’re talking about.

-We’d have to recommending using Sans Serif fonts as these take being readable over looking “fun”.
+We recommend using Sans Serif fonts as these fonts are readable.
 Any text needs to be large enough for the people who sat at the back to read it, while also being the right color to stand out against the background.